Torch Foundation

 How does Torch Foundation spend its money?

 Torch Foundation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Torch Foundation tax-deductible?